API Reference

 class | the library’s only exception |

-The four interfaces (Engine, Launcher, Runner, PayloadTransport) are the extension points that accept your own implementation; everything else is a concrete type you consume.
+The four interfaces (Launcher, ProcessHandle, Runner, PayloadTransport) are the extension points that accept your own implementation; everything else is a concrete type you consume.

 Public API